RiccardoTonioloDev/Kunai/reverse_eng_notebook.md

       - `break *<pointer>` you can place a breakpoint on a specific pointer of a line of code (**keepInMind:** the pointer has to be specified in the 0x\<something> format to be accepted (i.e. b *0x00000000004008a8 or b *0x4008a8));

     **WARNING:** it could happen that GDB says 'Cannot insert breakpoint \<numberOfBreakpoint>' and that it can't access the memory at address \<addressOfBreakpoint>.
 To solve this problem just use the `delete` command, to remove all the breakpoints, then use the `c` command, to continue the execution of the program to reach its end.
 Now if you inspect again the `disas main`, or wathever function you were disassembling, the addresses are changed, and you can try re-setting you breakpoints with the new addresses.
+- run `next` after you set a breakpoint to go to the next assembly line of code;
 - run `run` (alternatively just `r`): to run the execution of the code;
 - run `jump <functionName>`: to execute a specific function (ignoring the codeflow);
 - run `disas <functionName>`: to disassemble the function (keep in mind that the disassembler could reverse the operands order in the instructions);